khanm1/News-That-s-Fit-to-Scrape/README.md

 - Click on the "Scrape" Add Icon at the Upper Right Hand Corner to Scrape News Articles from Free Beacon.

+- Click on "Saved Article" to the Save Article.

+- Click on "Add a Note" to add your comments.

 - Click on "Saved Articles" to bring up a List of Saved Articles.

-- Click on the Article to Bring Up a Pop up Modal for Viewing and Submitting Comments Pertaining to the Article.

-- Click on the "Trash" Icon / Delete to Delete the Article / Comment.
+- Click on "Delete" to delet the Article..

 ## Requirements